uccross/ssdbm2019/index.md

 ### Directions: Getting There

-Google Maps provides the best directions to get from San Jose (SJC, closest), San Francisco (SFO), and Oakland (OAK) International Airports to Santa Cruz.
-We recommend to use the most direct flight to any of these three airports and then rent a car to get to Santa Cruz.
+We recommend to use the most direct flight to San Jose (SJC, closest), San Francisco (SFO), or Oakland (OAK) International Airports and then rent a car to get to Santa Cruz.
 Google Maps does a reasonable job finding the fastest route to Santa Cruz.
 However, the best routes and driving times can vary significantly depending on day of week and time of day.
-So when you plan your trip, we recommend the desktop web browser version of Google Maps to get access to its "Depart at" and "Arrive by" functionality.
-Also, during your trip watch for new route recommendations to avoid significant traffic delays.
+So when you plan your trip in advance, we recommend the desktop web browser version of Google Maps to get access to its "Depart at" and "Arrive by" functionality.
+Also, during your trip watch for new route recommendations due to accidents to avoid significant traffic delays.

 **NOTE ON SUMMER TRAFFIC**: On the weekends, Santa Cruz is a major destination for travelers from the San Francisco Bay Area, and traffic on Highway 17 that travels through the Santa Cruz Mountains from San Jose to Santa Cruz can be extremely congested.
 If you are driving and arrive on a weekend, please be aware that until about 1:00 or 2:00pm each day, it could take over 2 hours to reach Santa Cruz from San Jose.